Zacks Earnings Trends Highlights: Apple, Amazon, Google, Microsoft and Facebook

 For Immediate Release

-Chicago, IL – February 11, 2021 – Zacks Director of Research Sheraz Mian says, “Estimates for the current and coming quarters are steadily going up, as companies report Q4 results that are mostly better than expected."
+Chicago, IL – February 18, 2021 – Zacks Director of Research Sheraz Mian says, “For the 392 S&P 500 companies that have reported Q4 results already, total earnings are up +4.2% from the same period last year on +2.9% higher revenues, with 79.8% beating EPS estimates and 77.8% beating revenue estimates."

 Note: The following is an excerpt from this week's Earnings Trends report.
 You can access the full report that contains detailed historical actual and estimates for the current and following periods, please click here>>>